jameyquinn/jameyquinn.github.io/README.md

 I haven't always had a section on deciding.
 However, in the last few years, I've noticed that team decisions have a way of degrading trust or silencing voices when we default to "single option presented --> discussion --> 'does anyone disagree?'"
 Engineers sometimes fall into the trap of thinking that everyone feels free to say "no".
 Group-think

 I expect you to have an opinion.
 If you don't have an opinion, you are not useful in the decision making process.
+Come prepared!

 When we have decisions that have to be made on behalf of others, we must have concensus or accept someone else's decision.
 On small teams, this means we have to have a way to decide things - or said another way - decide how to decide!
 However, before being confronted with the difficult decision, it's a useful exercise to have teams discuss their ideal ways of creating and acknowledging consensus.